GLM-130B: An Open Bilingual Pre-trained Model: The Design Choices of

 Inspired by recent works~\citep{aribandi2022ext5,wei2022finetuned,sanh2022multitask}, the \glm pre-training objective includes not only the self-supervised GLM autoregressive blank infilling) but also multi-task learning for a small portion of tokens.
 This is expected to help boost its downstream zero-shot performance.

 \vvpara{Self-Supervised Blank Infilling (95\% tokens).} Recall that \glm uses both [MASK] and [gMASK] for this task.
-Specifically, [MASK] is used to mask consecutive spans in 30\% of training tokens for blank infilling.
+Each training sequence is applied with one of them independently at a time.
+Specifically, [MASK] is used to mask consecutive spans in 30\% of training sequences for blank infilling.
 The lengths of spans follow a Poisson distribution ($\lambda=3$) and add up to 15\% of the input.
-For the other 70\% tokens, the prefix of each sequence is kept as context and [gMASK] is used to mask the rest of it.
+For the other 70\% sequences, the prefix of each sequence is kept as context and [gMASK] is used to mask the rest of it.
 The masked length is sampled from the Uniform distribution.

-The pre-training data includes 1.2T Pile~\citep{gao2020pile} English corpus, 1.0T Chinese WudaoCorpora~\citep{yuan2021wudaocorpora}, and 250G Chinese corpora (including online forums, encyclopedia, and QA) we crawl from the web, which form a balanced composition of English and Chinese contents.
+The pre-training data includes 1.2T Pile (train split)~\citep{gao2020pile} English, 1.0T Chinese WudaoCorpora~\citep{yuan2021wudaocorpora}, and 250G Chinese corpora (including online forums, encyclopedia, and QA) we crawl from the web, which form a balanced composition of English and Chinese contents.

 \vvpara{Multi-Task Instruction Pre-Training (MIP, 5\% tokens).} T5~\citep{raffel2020exploring} and ExT5~\citep{aribandi2022ext5} suggest that multi-task learning in pre-training can be more helpful than fine-tuning, we thus propose to include a variety of instruction prompted datasets including language understanding, generation, and information extraction in \glm's pre-training.